OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

 ### (Optional) Uninstall the old ASM workload

-Once you validated that new ASM installation and sidecar-injection for Kubeflow components are working as expected.
+Once you validated that new ASM installation and sidecar-injection for OpenDataology components are working as expected.
 You can **Complete the transition** to the new ASM or **Rollback** to the old ASM as instructed in [Deploy and Redeploy workloads](https://cloud.google.com/service-mesh/docs/unified-install/upgrade#deploying_and_redeploying_workloads).